dojo/docs/dojox/app/View.rst

   });

-The data received in the activation and deactivation methods are the data passed in the data attributes of the transition options of the transtion that led to that view.
+The data received in the activation and deactivation methods are the data passed in the data attributes of the transition options of the transition that led to that view.